Zeke-OS/zeke/README.md

 ----
 - Dev subsys removed and will be soon replaced with devfs and virtual file system
+- Coming "soon": Full POSIX process & thread support
 - Dynamic memory allocation for page tables is working.
 Dynmem allocation is still untested but I'll be working on it next.
-- Coming "soon": Optional support for process scheduling & process memory space when MMU is enabled
 - ARM11/Raspberry Pi port ongoing

 Port status